-1. Time Elapsed-Add 1.0 point for each year up to four years since the initial request was made.

-2. Local Support-Add up to 1.0 point for letters from the entire respective legislative delegation on file.

-3. Existence of Information-Add 1.0 point if vertical control has been established over the project area; 1.0 more point if no additional cross sections need to be taken; and add 1.0 more point if engineering calculations and the design are complete.
+- 1. Time elapsed since initial request was made-add 1.0 point for each year up to four years since the initial request was made. - 2.
+Local support-add up to 1.0 point for letters from the entire respective legislative delegation on file. - 3.
+Existence of applicable surveying and engineering information within the DOTD files-add 1.0 point if vertical control has been established over the project area; 1.0 more point if no additional cross sections need to be taken; and add 1.0 more point if engineering calculations and the design are complete.

-4. Severity of Problem-Add the appropriate number of points based on the following document information.
+4. Severity of flooding problem documented-add the appropriate number of points based on the following document information.

-Value Occurrence Points 0.1 point for each building damages х Number of 0.1 point for each 300 acres flooded occurrences in 0.1 point for each landowner affected past 10 Years = 2.0 points for loss of life NOTE: Priorities will be established for each funding district effective June 1 of each year.
-The Office of Public Works will identify pre-applications for whi ch it will try t o complete applications during June 1 through October 1 application preparation period. -
+NOTE: Priorities will be established for each funding district effective June 1 of each year.
+The Office of Public Works will identify pre-applications for which it will try to complete applications during June 1 through October 1 application preparation period.

-HISTORICAL NOTE: Promulgated by the Department of Transportation and Development, Office of Public Works, LR 5:562 (May 1985), repromulgated by the Department of Transportation and Development, Office of Public Works, LR 31:942 (April 2005), amended LR 35:2851 (December 2009).
+HISTORICAL NOTE: Promulgated by the Department of Transportation and Development, Office of Public Works, LR 5:562 (May 1985), repromulgated by the Department of Transportation and Development, Office of Public Works, LR 31:942 (April 2005), amended LR 35:2851 (December 2009), LR 46:1236 (September 2020).